salesforcecli/plugin-flow/messages/runtest.md

 # testLevelErr

-When specifying classnames, suitenames, or tests, indicate RunSpecifiedTests as the testlevel
+When specifying flows or tests, indicate RunSpecifiedTests as the testlevel.

 # testResultProcessErr